rerun-io/rerun/docs/content/reference/types/archetypes/leaf_transforms3d.md

 Whenever you log this archetype, it will write all components, even if you do not explicitly set them.
-This means that if you first log a transform with only a translation, and then log one with only a rotation, i will be resolved to a transform with only a rotation.
+This means that if you first log a transform with only a translation, and then log one with only a rotation, it will be resolved to a transform with only a rotation.

 ## Components